 #17 Discover the pink lakes of Las Coloradas

 Las Coloradas is potentially more than just a day trip as it’s a 3-hour drive away from Cancun, but it’s definitely worth a visit.

-Las Coloradas aren’t just any kind of lakes, they’re pink and stunningly beautiful!
+Las Coloradas aren’t just any kind of lakes.
+They’re pink and stunningly beautiful!
 You may be wondering how they’ve developed to be this colour.

 You won’t be able to swim in the lakes, but they’re a sight to see.
-Then once you’re done you can explore the 150,000 acres of wetland that the lakes are set within.
-If you’re lucky, you may be able to catch a glimpse of some flamingos, crocodiles, birds and jaguars.
+Then once you’re done admiring, you can explore the 150,000 acres of wetland that the lakes are set within.
+If you’re lucky, you may be able to catch a glimpse of flamingos, crocodiles, birds and even jaguars.

 Joining a tour to Las Coloradas which also includes a visit to cenote Hubiku is one of the easiest ways to visit the pink lakes from Cancun.

 #18 Take to the skies at the Cancun Scenic Tower

 The Cancun Scenic Tower is a great way to get a bird’s eye view of Cancun and the Caribbean ocean.